 We believe the New Testament teaches at least three baptisms.
 First, there is the baptism whereby the repentant sinner, upon trusting Jesus Christ as his Savior, is baptized by the Holy Spirit into the Body of Christ (I Corinthians 12:13).
 Secondly, there is water baptism by immersion for believers only.
 This we believe to be an ordinance of the church, whereby the believer experiences the reality of co-crucifixion and co-resurrection with the Lord Jesus Christ (Matthew 28:19-20; Romans 6:3-6).
 Thirdly, there is the filling or baptism in the Holy Spirit by the Lord Jesus Christ, which may occur at or subsequent to conversion.
-We believe that speaking in tongues as the Spirit gives the utterance is the normative evidence of this baptism.
+We believe that speaking in tongues may be evidence of this filling for some, but that the Fruit of the Spirit is more practical evidence as it applies to the Christian journey.
 Further, we believe that by the believer’s continued submission to the Holy Spirit, his very weakness is transformed into strength to witness for Jesus Christ in power, and to live according to the will of God (Acts 1:5-6; 10:46; 11:28; 19:6).

 Baptism - Ordinance